AckerlyXu/heima/articles/service-fabric/service-fabric-diagnostics-overview.md

 ### Azure Monitor

 You can use [Azure Monitor](../monitoring-and-diagnostics/monitoring-overview.md) to monitor many of the Azure resources on which a Service Fabric cluster is built.
-A set of metrics for the [virtual machine scale set](../monitoring-and-diagnostics/monitoring-supported-metrics.md#microsoftcomputevirtualmachinescalesets) and individual [virtual machines](../monitoring-and-diagnostics/monitoring-supported-metrics.md#microsoftcomputevirtualmachinescalesetsvirtualmachines) is automatically collected and displayed in the Azure portal.
 To view the collected information, in the Azure portal, select the resource group that contains the Service Fabric cluster.
 Then, select the virtual machine scale set that you want to view.
 In the **Monitoring** section, select **Metrics** to view a graph of the values.

 ![Azure portal view of collected metric information](./media/service-fabric-diagnostics-overview/azure-monitoring-metrics.png)